shane-kerr/ripe-542bis/README.md

 * Lead the WG session and encourage active participation
 * Review and approve the minutes from their WG session (4-6 weeks)
 * Attend WG chair lunches during RIPE Meetings
-* Attend WG chair meetings between RIPE Meetings
+* Attend WG chair meetings between RIPE Meetings if needed
 * Update the action list of their WG after the RIPE Meeting
 * Approach the RIPE Chair with any requests to fund a speaker's attendance at a RIPE Meeting.
 If the request for funding is deemed appropriate by the RIPE Chair, the RIPE Chair will request funding from the RIPE NCC Managing Director.
 The RIPE NCC Managing Director may or may not approve such a request at their own discretion.
+* Develop, maintain, and implement a procedure for the selection and removal of WG chairs for the WG.

 These responsibilities may be split between co-chairs.